-2 Set fusion heads in place while the iron heats up.
-The plate will expand as it heats and leave indentations if the heads are too tight.
+Set fusion heads in place while the iron heats up.
+The plate will expand as it heats and will deform if the heads are to tight

 When the iron is hot, tighten the fusion heads for full contact, which will ensure uniform heat.